Management of Ocular Diseases

 Low Vision of New Jersey in The State of New Jersey, New Jersey makes it a policy to ensure that our staff members are up-to-date on the latest technology and techniques to make your visit as comfortable and effective as possible.
 As optometric technology changes, it’s more important than ever to choose an eye doctor who has all the right qualifications and follows the latest developments in eye care.

 Low vision optometrists diagnose and manage diseases, such as glaucoma, macular degeneration, and cataracts, by using cutting edge technology.
-Dr. Rummel at Low Vision of New Jersey can help patients throughout the The State of New Jersey, The Philadelphia Area, North Howell, and Philadelphia areas.
+Dr. Rummel at Low Vision of New Jersey can help patients throughout the The State of New Jersey, The Greater Philadelphia Area, North Howell, and Philadelphia areas.

 What Are Ocular Diseases?